Young Scientist Essay Prize

 First awarded in 1988, this prize is now awarded annually to enable a young cosmetic scientist to attend an IFSCC Congress.

-Applicants requirements
+Applicant requirements

 - Essay submission